Meet The Governors

 Tanya Weston – Independent Governor

-A former director of quality and support services in a FE College, Tanya brings senior management knowledge and understanding of the sector to the Board.
+A former director of quality and support services in an FE College, Tanya brings senior management knowledge and understanding of the sector to the Board.
 She is now working as a high intensity Cognitive Behaviour Psychotherapist within the NHS and private sector organisations.
+She takes a particular interest in quality; safeguarding and equality and diversity.

 Denise Rollo – Independent Governor

 Throughout her career, Denise has been a committed volunteer, serving on Workington Town Council and mentoring ex-offenders.
 A former student of the College, she has returned to support and promote education as a means of expanding horizons and getting work.
 Denise is currently working as a strategic adviser for Mace Group supporting local authorities with regeneration and infrastructure funding bids and has previously supported unemployed people to find work by building their confidence and skills.

 Robert Milburn – Independent Governor

 Robert is Head of Financial Reporting and Cash Management at Sellafield Ltd and joined the board to give the benefit of his significant financial experience to a local body, which is firmly based in the local community.
 Local to West Cumbria, he is committed to giving something back and supporting the life chances of local people.
 He brings enormous enthusiasm for the role, in addition to his skills and experience.